simple-warfare/bevy_northstar/README.md

 ```

 ## Debug Optimization
 Pathfinding and grid algorithms involve a lot of branching, which can make debug builds significantly slower.
-You can set the optimization settings for this crate so you can still debug without the performance hit.
+You can set the optimization settings for this crate so you can still debug your game without the performance hit.

-Follow the [Bevy Quickstart Cargo Workspaces section](https://bevy.org/learn/quick-start/getting-started/setup/#cargo-workspaces) to add opt-level 3 to your dependencies.
+Follow [Bevy Quickstart Cargo Workspaces](https://bevy.org/learn/quick-start/getting-started/setup/#cargo-workspaces) to add `opt-level = 3` to your `Cargo.toml` dependencies.

 Or alternatively add the following to your `Cargo.toml`:
 ```toml